thedamon/radioslipstream/posts/153-wink-n-slink.md

 1. Danger Mouse, Black Thought — Aquamarine (feat.
 Michael Kiwanuka)
 1. Little Simz — Introvert
 1. Nujabes — Luv(sic.) pt3 (feat.
 Shing02)

-A billow of pillow wandered off the sill.
-It darted in, around, swerving up and down
-With a wink, and a slink.
-SOMEONE HAS POKED YOU
-A wink and a slink